My Approach to Helping

-Five years ago, I moved to Vancouver, BC, after counseling people in Montreal, Quebec, for 20 years.
+Five years ago, I moved to Vancouver, BC, after counseling people in Montreal, Quebec, for 15 years.
 A number of my clients wanted to continue therapy with me.
 I therefore offered them video or telephone counseling as an option.
-Video counseling is done either through Skype or VSee, both free websites.
 Through this experience I learned that long distance counseling was not only practical but also helpful.
 I discovered that emotions and empathy can be transmitted in a video and even by phone.
 Many of my clients have told me that they feel it is easier for them to communicate through long distance counseling than face to face as they are able to speak more freely in the comfort of their own homes.
 Some clients have expressed surprise at how connected and understood they felt after a telephone counseling session.

 My Therapy Focus